danskernesdigitalebibliotek/dpl-design-system/docs/layout-documentation.md

 This document and its standards apply specifically to elements of the 'formidling' project starting from December 1, 2023, and onwards.
-It has been created to aligsn with the recent developments in the project and is not retroactively applied to earlier components or structures.
+It has been created to aligns with the recent developments in the project and is not retroactively applied to earlier components or structures.

 Layout related SCSS is defined in the `variables.layout.scss` file.